influxdata/docs-v2/content/influxdb/clustered/admin/custom-partitions/_index.md

 - Database and table partitions can only be defined on create.
   You cannot update the partition strategy of a database or table after it has been created.
-- A partition template must include a time interval.
+- A partition template must include a time part.
 - You can partition by up to eight dimensions (seven tags and a time interval).

 ## How partitioning works